Navigation: Menu Commands > Options Menu >

 Displays a dialog box that allows you to specify the size and number of intervals in a generated rectangular grid of 3D points based on the current 3D surface plot.

 This routine uses one of two methods to generate Z values.
-Bivariate interpolation (in general) produces a smoother surface than what is typically displayed with randomly-spaced points.
+Quadratic interpolation (in general) produces a smoother surface than what is typically displayed with randomly-spaced points.
 In many cases the resulting grid is a more accurate representation of the input than the triangular-mesh plot, but it should also be obvious to the user that no algorithm can make up for sparse data.
-Bivariate interpolation does not perform well on surfaces that include sudden changes in elevation.
+Quadratic interpolation weights the result by the inverse of the square of the distance to the nearest Control points points.
 Planar interpolation simply maps each generated point to the planar surface of the triangle containing the point.
-The generated surface will not be as smooth as one produced by bivariate interpolation, but it does not have the same problems with rough surfaces.
+The generated surface will not be as smooth as one produced by quadratic interpolation.

 Extrapolate points outside convex hull